Tour to the South Valley of Cusco half day

-- Start the tour with the pick up of the tourist at the same door of your hotel.
-Transportation by minivan will pick you up at approximately 8 a.m. to head south to the Tipon archaeological site, famous for its masterpieces in hydraulic engineering.
-In the company of a professional tour guide, the visitor will get to know some of the Inca constructions that exist in this place.
+- The tour begins with the tourist’s pick-up at the door of their hotel.
+Transportation in a minivan will pick you up between 8 and 8:30 in the morning to head south, where the archaeological site of Tipón is, famous for its hydraulic engineering masterpieces.
+In the company of a professional tour guide, the visitor will get to know some of the Inca constructions that are in this place.

-- Then, the transport will take you to the archaeological site of Piquillacta, a place of great importance since there were about 10,000 people from the Wari culture, the most important in the Peruvian Andes after the Incas, settled there.
-Together with a tour guide you will get to know its walls, tambos and paths.
+- Next, the transport will take you to the archaeological site of Piquillacta, a place of great importance since about 10,000 people of the Wari culture settled there, the most important in the Peruvian Andes after the Incas.
+Together with a tourist guide, you will get to know its walls, dairy farms and paths.

-- Finally, the transport will take you to the traditional town of San Pedro de Andahuaylillas where you will visit its famous church, known as the ‘Sistine Chapel of America’ for its treasures in gold leaf, its paintings made many centuries ago by the so-called ‘Cusco School ‘and its impressive decoration.
+- Finally, the transport will take you to the traditional town of San Pedro de Andahuaylillas where you will visit its famous church, known as the ‘Sistine Chapel of America’ for its gold leaf treasures, its paintings made many centuries ago by the so-called ‘Cusco School ‘ and its impressive decoration.
 The tour guide will explain every detail of this famous place.

 - Pick up from the hotel.

-- Transport in a full minivan (round trip).
+- Transportation in a complete minivan (round trip).

 - Entrance tickets to all sites.

-- Tourist guide service in English and Spanish (shared service).
+- Tour guide service in English and Spanish (shared service).